Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

 The underlying cause of respiratory alkalosis, in this case, is a panic attack, with hyperventilation in addition to peripheral and peri-oral tingling being classical presenting features.

 A 16-year-old female presents to hospital with drowsiness and dehydration.
 They have no previous past medical history and are on no regular medication.

-An ABG is performed on room air and is as follows:
+An ABG is performed on room air reveals the following: